 Measure your system stability

 Check the latency of your system and see if it’s capable of handling real-time audio applications without dropouts.
 You can use tools like DPC Latency Checker (Windows 7 only) or LatencyMon.
-For CPU benchmarks and temperate measurement you can use CPU-Z and CoreTemp.
+For CPU benchmarks and temperate measurement, you can use CPU-Z and CoreTemp.

-Verify if there's any irregularity while monitoring with these programs, such as bumps in latency, CPU usage, or high temperatures.
+Verify if there's any irregularity while monitoring these programs, such as bumps in latency, CPU usage, or high temperatures.

 BIOS Settings